5 Dealing with messy data

 • \\ escape character that can be used to match special characters like ., ^ and $ (\\., \\^, \\$).

 This may seem like a lot (and it is!), but there are in fact many more possibilities when working with regular expression.
-For the sake of some sorts of brevity, we’ll leave it at this for now though.
+For the sake of some sort of brevity, we’ll leave it at this for now though.

 Let’s return to those email addresses.
 We saw three regular expressions that could be used to find them: